lafskelton/ledger-rs/README.md

 # ledger-rs
 A simple Rust library for reading and writing a contiguous table of rows to and from the Linux filesystem.
 It provides extremely efficient methods for reading and writing rows virtually in-place.

 This library is a small part of a larger project and is actively evolving.
+PRs welcome.

 ### Under the hood